 My name is Viviana Hurtado and this is my small business.
 Since launching in 2022, blood and sweat is going into making Viviana Luxury one of the world's most luxurious home fragrance communities.

-However, it's been a long, hard road to get where I am that included a near death experience.
+However, it's been a long, hard road to get where I am, that included a near death experience.

 Like many women in the workplace, after grinding for years and burned out, I was forced to choose between the career and people I love.
 I left my career–in my case, at the pinnacle in New York City as a broadcast journalism anchor at Bloomberg, to move back home to San Francisco and become a caretaker for my elderly parents, especially my dad who has advanced Parkinson’s and heart failure.

-Viviana Luxury is the business but itself a gift that gives me flexibility, as I help transition my parents in their sunset years.
+Viviana Luxury is the business, but itself a gift that gives me flexibility, as I help transition my parents in their sunset years.

-Spending hours in hospital rooms consumed by uncertainty forced a quiet and gave me the gift of time to reflect: on being a part of the booming Latinx population which is defining the U.S. New Majority with an annual buying power is $1.5 trillion.
+Spending hours in hospital rooms consumed by uncertainty forced a quiet and gave me the gift of time to reflect on so much of the research and reporting I conducted at Bloomberg on Latinos, the economy, and business.
+But I wasn’t on the outside looking in.
+I’m a part of the booming Latinx population which is defining the U.S. New Majority with an annual buying power is $1.5 trillion.

 As a kid, I summered in Colombia, breathing in the scent of home, love, togetherness, belonging to a large, extended family.
 Rituals about family, faith, and culture, candles always forming part of the occasion: big Sunday dinners, prayer lists for the ill, milestone gifts, and an essential to rituals of rest.

 Latin America, for millennia, has been a region chock full of luxurious culture, vibrant history, and fierce women, contributing to the world's arts, sciences, technology, and business.